-When exercising, knowing several statistics about your workout can help you determine whether you've reached your fitness goals for the day.
-You might be interested in how many calories you've burned, for example, or how far you ran on the treadmill.
-For the most efficient workouts, track your heart rate and try to keep it within your target zone.
-Using pulse sensors built into many machines can help you determine your heart rate by reading it through your hands.
+When exercising, knowing several stats about your workout can help you determine whether you've reached your working as hard as you should be.
+You might be interested in how many calories you're burning, for example, or how far you've run on the treadmill.

 Video of the Day